ocsigen/lwt/README.md

 [github-actions]:     https://github.com/ocsigen/lwt/actions
 [github-actions-img]: https://github.com/ocsigen/lwt/actions/workflows/workflow.yml/badge.svg?branch=master

 Lwt is a concurrent programming library for OCaml.
-It provides a single data
+It is part of the [Ocsigen](https://ocsigen.org) project and its main documentation can be read [here](https://ocsigen.org/lwt).

-type: the *promise*, which is a value that will become resolved in the future.
+Lwt provides a single data type: the *promise*, which is a value that will become resolved in the future.
 Creating a promise spawns a computation.
 When that computation is I/O, Lwt runs it in parallel with your OCaml code.